liadbe-genesys/react-app-starter/README.md

 - GitKraken: https://www.gitkraken.com/
 - After you fork clone the repository to download it localy and start working

-# Step 3: Inatall dependencies
+# Step 3: Install dependencies
 - After opening your version of the repo run **npm i** in the terminal (while in the folder of the repo).
 This will take a bit and it will download all the packages needed to run the app

 # Step 4: Preview the project